prusche/seattle-201d3/class-02-basic-js-html/lab/README.md

 - Using a total of six JavaScript 'prompt' or 'confirm' statements along the lines of our class demo on Monday, have a user answer six questions.
 - The user's response to each question should be stored in a separate variable.
 Name your variables carefully.
 - Using these responses, return an alert to the user that concatenates their response into some kind of reply like we did in class.
-- In addition, for each response, create a console.log() message that indicates the nature of the question and the user's reponse, as we did in class.
+- In addition, for each response, create a console.log() message that indicates the nature of the question and the user's response, as we did in class.
 - In the HTML file, place the six questions within a series of <p> tags so that they are listed on the screen.
 - If there are any lingering issues with the setup or functionality of your laptop and the software installations, we need to individually address that right away in lab.